pivotal-cf/docs-pks/network-profiles-pods.hbs.md

 ---
 title: Customizing Pod Networks (NSX Only)
-owner: TKGI

 ---

 This topic describes how VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) administrators can define TKGI network profiles for pod networks on vSphere with NSX integration.

 TKGI supports network profiles on TKGI on vSphere with NSX only.

 To create or delete a network profile, you must be a cluster administrator, `pks.clusters.admin`.